abbackend/creak-track/README.md

 # Creak Track

-This is a genuine, lightweight Python script for automates the process of running the Upwork tracker.
+This is a genuine, lightweight Python script for automates the process of running the activity logging tracker.

 ## Description

-This Python script automates the process of running the Upwork tracker.
+This Python script automates the process of running the activity logging tracker.
 It simulates user interactions such as clicking, pressing buttons, and switching tabs, while logging each activity in real-time.
 Designed for seamless task automation, this tool ensures efficient tracking without manual intervention, streamlining workflows for Upwork users.

 For this, I present to you: *creak-track*.